vasnesterov/vasnesterov.github.io/order.md

 3. **Finding contradictions using `≠`-facts**: Same as for partial orders.

 Note that the algorithm for linear orders is simply the algorithm for partial orders with an additional preprocessing step.
-It also skips the growing step because there is no `≮`-facts.
+It also skips the growing step because there are no `≮`-facts.

 #### Why is this a decision procedure?
 We need to slightly modify the proof for partial orders.
 In this case, `T` and `T'` are again